Titan1911/E-Commerce/README.md

 # E-Commerce
-Django based E-Commerce website having basic functionalities for now.
+Django based E-Commerce website having authorization, authentication and all basic functionalities for now.